Dunnottar Castle: Later Middle Ages

-16th century rebuilding
+Rebuilding in the 1500s

-James IV came to Dunnotar on 15 October 1504.
+James IV came to Dunnottar on 15 October 1504.
 A child played a musical instrument called a monochord for him, and he gave money to poor people.
 The king had brought his Italian minstrels and an African drummer, known as the "More taubronar".

-Through the 16th century, the Keiths improved and expanded their principal seats: at Dunnottar and also at Keith Marischal in East Lothian.
+Through the 1500s, the Keiths improved and expanded their principal seats: at Dunnottar and also at Keith Marischal in East Lothian.
 James IV visited Dunnottar in 1504, and in 1531 James V exempted the Earl's men from military service on the grounds that Dunnottar was one of the "principall strenthis of our realme".
 Mary, Queen of Scots, visited in 1562 after the Battle of Corrichie, and returned in 1564.
 James VI stayed for 10 days in 1580, as part of his progress through Fife and Angus, during which a meeting of the Privy Council was convened at Dunnottar.

 King James came again on 17 April 1589 and spent the night at Cowie watching for the Catholic rebel earls of Huntly and Erroll.
 During the rebellion of Catholic nobles in 1592, Dunnottar was captured by Captain Carr on behalf of the Earl of Huntly, but was restored to Lord Marischal just a few weeks later.

-In 1581 George Keith succeeded as 5th Earl Marischal, and began a large-scale reconstruction that saw the medieval fortress converted into a more comfortable home.
+In 1581, George Keith succeeded as 5th Earl Marischal, and began a large-scale reconstruction that saw the medieval fortress converted into a more comfortable home.
 As the founder of Marischal College in Aberdeen, the 5th Earl valued Dunnottar as much for its dramatic situation as for its security.
 A "palace" comprising a series of ranges around a quadrangle was built on the north-eastern cliffs, creating luxurious living quarters with sea views.
 The 13th-century chapel was restored and incorporated into the quadrangle.
 An impressive stone gatehouse was constructed, now known as Benholm's Lodging, featuring numerous gun ports facing the approach.
 Although impressive, these are likely to have been fashionable embellishments rather than genuine defensive features.
 The earl had a suite of 'Samson' tapestries which may have represented his religious outlook.